Zaid-Ajaj/Fable.Remoting/README.md

 paket add nuget Fable.Remoting.Client
 ```
 Make sure Fable.Core >= 1.0.7
-Reference the shared types to youe client project and
+Reference the shared types to your client project and
 ```
 <Compile Include="path/to/SharedTypes.fs" />
 ```